HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 ## Conclusion

-￼Users' privacy remains at risk on the web today: over 80% of all websites have some form of tracking enabled, and novel tracking mechanisms such as CNAME tracking are being developed.
+Users' privacy remains at risk on the web today: over 80% of all websites have some form of tracking enabled, and novel tracking mechanisms such as CNAME tracking are being developed.
 Some sites also handle sensitive data such as geolocation, and if they're not careful, potential breaches could result in users' personal data being exposed.

 Fortunately, increased awareness about the need for privacy on the web has led to concrete action.
 Websites now have access to features that allow them to safeguard access to sensitive resources.
 Legislation across the globe enforces explicit user consent for sharing personal data.
 Websites are implementing privacy policies and cookie banners to comply.
 Finally, browsers are proposing and developing innovative technologies to continue supporting use cases such as advertising and fraud detection in a more privacy-friendly way.